Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Tulips are also in full bloom during May in Japan.

-The best place to see them is in the Tonami Tulip Park in Toyama.
+The best place to see them is the Tonami Tulip Park in Toyama.

-The park features over 2 million tulips in various colors.
+The park features over 2 million tulips in various colours.

 Outdoor Activities